smithms91/Vex-3/README.md

 # Todo

-- [ ] Continue to add to socials list.
 - [ ] Finish Stripe Integration. *2
+- [ ] Insights link in footer should bring up a "Premium Only" modal.
+Make a "Premium Only" modal because other things will use it.